 2622 P St., NW

 An off-the-beaten-path Georgetown spot from veteran sommelier Elli Benchimol serves espresso drinks and homemade pastries in the morning, and dips into cocktails and caviar service come evening.
 In between, on weekends, is a versatile brunch where you can go casual(ish) with a croissant Benedict, or do it up with Champagne and caviar service served with all the accoutrements and savory waffles.

 1035 31st St., NW

-The elegant, pale-green room with gilded mirrors is as lovely for brunch as it is for a date-night dinner.
-(In warm weather, the courtyard is our favorite perch.)
-Chef Brendan L’Etoile winningly revives Gallic classics like pain perdu (the original French toast), eggs poached in red wine, and croque madame.
+The elegant, pale-green dining room with gilded mirrors is as lovely in daytime as it is for a date-night dinner—and the restaurant just resumed weekend brunch after a long pandemic hiatus.
+In warm weather, the courtyard is our favorite perch for dishes like pain perdu (the original French toast) or a croque madame.

 3236 M St., NW